bwearp/simple-ha-pair/README.md

 NOTES:

-The HA VLAN must be called 'HA'
+The HA VLAN must be called 'HA'<br>
-The settings where yes/no are required must be yes/no and not YES/NO or Yes/No One device must have primary=yes and the other must have primary=no
+The settings where yes/no are required must be yes/no and not YES/NO or Yes/No<br>
+One device must have primary=yes and the other must have primary=no

 I have added only Standard Virtual Servers with http, client & server ssl profiles, but hopefully it is pretty obvious from the simple-ha-pair.yml playbook how to add in others.